groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/image/xlsx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Comprehensive Document Signing Solution"
+  title: "Comprehensive document signing solution"
   description: "Our API supports a range of signing features, allowing you to add, modify, delete, search, and verify multiple signature types, including image signatures."
   image: "/img/signature/features_image.webp" # 500x500 px
-  image_description: "Image Signing"
+  image_description: "Image signing"
   features:
     # feature loop
-    - title: "Insert Images into Office Documents"
+    - title: "Insert images into office documents"
       content: "Effortlessly place image signatures in any position on any page of a document.
 Enrich your content with text, images, barcodes, metadata, and digital certificates."

     # feature loop
-    - title: "Signature Search and Verification"
+    - title: "Signature search and verification"
       content: "Easily verify the validity of signatures in signed documents.
 Retrieve a list of all signatures within a document and check detailed information about each one."

     # feature loop
-    - title: "Modify Signatures"
+    - title: "Modify signatures"
       content: "Update the content, appearance, size, or position of any signature previously added to a document.
 Our API makes modifying signatures simple and efficient."

     # feature loop
-    - title: "Remove Unnecessary Signatures"
+    - title: "Remove unnecessary signatures"
       content: "Our API supports full CRUD operations for most signature types.
 You can easily remove signatures from nearly all supported document types when necessary."

   code_samples:
     # code sample loop
-    - title: "Enhance Document Content with Image Signatures"
+    - title: "Enhance document content with image signatures"
       content: |
         Learn how to append images to business documents to provide additional information.
         {{< landing/code title="Java">}}